brunodpoliveira/Fallout1DemoAI/README.md

 1. Clone the repository.
 2. Ensure the API key for GPT-3.5 turbo is set in gradle.properties.
 3. Run the game using: ./gradlew runJvmAutoreload
-4. Deploy using ./gradlew packageJvmFatJarProguard.
-Run it using build/libs/java -jar Fallout1DemoAI-all.jar
+4. Deploy using ./gradlew packageJvmFatJar.
+Run it using java -jar build/libs/Fallout1DemoAI-all.jar

 ### Folder Structure
 TODO redo this section
 src/commonMain/kotlin/ai: Holds the AI files, such as the bios, the services (director, summ, openai), and a to-do Action Model.